achsanalfitra/wandering/docs/BACKEND_TESTING.md

     * Do transaction and run the codes.
     * Ensure no commit is done, or the data will be back again.
 * run main test

+## Test structure

+Files related to testing the service are within the same folder as service_name.
+This includes: service_name_test.go and main_test.go.
+However, test helpers are under service_name/testutil where it can contain but not limited to: seeder.go, seed folder and its csv, or other required data.